 Real-time screening tools can verify PEPs and sanctions lists instantly.
 AI models can flag inconsistencies or identity mismatches before they reach your review team.
 Structured data makes audit trails easier to maintain.

-Automation doesn’t eliminate oversight — it eliminates inefficiency.
+Automation doesn't eliminate oversight.
+It eliminates inefficiency.
 And it makes your risk processes more scalable, not less rigorous.

-In our own platform, we rebuilt onboarding from the ground up.
-It doesn’t rely on PDFs or manual staff reviews.
-It doesn’t pause for back-office handoffs.
-And it doesn’t make merchants guess what to do next.
+At Gratify, we rebuilt onboarding from the ground up.
+It doesn't rely on PDFs or manual staff reviews.
+It doesn't pause for back-office handoffs.
+And it doesn't make merchants guess what to do next.

 Instead, merchants get a guided, dynamic experience that adjusts based on their inputs.
 Our system enriches their data, verifies it across multiple sources, and scores it in real time.
 For most applicants, there's no need for staff intervention.
 For edge cases, exceptions are flagged with complete context and recommended actions.

-This isn’t just faster.
-It’s better — for both the merchant and the processor.
+This isn't just faster.
+It's better for both the merchant and the processor.

 If your onboarding process still requires someone in your operations team to review every form submission, you're not automating.
 You're digitizing.
 There's a difference.

-True automation means systems are doing the work — not people with inbox rules and checklists.
+True automation means systems are doing the work, not people with inbox rules and checklists.

 It also means freeing your team to focus on real risk management, not document collection and validation.